 Students granted academic forgiveness will have their cumulative grade point averages recalculated.
 While the forgiven grades will continue to appear on the official transcript, they will be marked as forgiven.

-Academic forgiveness will be granted only one time.
+Academic forgiveness will be granted only one time and must be done before graduating from a CFCC program.
 Grades that are included in academic forgiveness are not exempt from academic progress relating to Financial Aid and VA educational benefits.

 In instances where academic forgiveness is granted for courses completed at CFCC and then transferred to another college or university, the receiving institution is not required to disregard those course grades.